lambdaground/Moneyweather/replit.md

 A mobile-first financial dashboard that translates complex economic data into weather metaphors for users with low financial literacy.
 All UI is in Korean with friendly, beginner-focused messaging.

 ## Current State
-**Status**: MVP Complete
+**Status**: MVP Complete with Real Market Data
-- 5 financial assets displayed as weather cards
+- 5 financial assets displayed as weather cards with live data
 - Korean language UI throughout
 - Mobile-first responsive design
 - Dark/light mode support
 - Detail modal with "머니 박사의 조언" (Dr. Money's Advice)
-- Mock data generation with randomized market conditions
+- Real-time market data from free APIs (no API keys required)

 ## Architecture